This article will look at the best dog walking holidays in the UK.

 - Water and food bowls – You can purchase collapsable ones that take up less room

-- Doggy hiking boots – Depending on the terrain, you may or not need these, but they are very handy should your pet suffer a paw injury
+- Doggy hiking boots – Depending on the terrain, you may or not need these, but waterproof boots for dogs that stay on are convenient should your pet suffer a paw injury

-- GPS tracker – If the worst happens and your pup runs off, a tracker could be invaluable
+- GPS tracker – If the worst happens and your pup runs off, a good dog gps tracker is invaluable

-- Dog drying towel – Rarely can you walk your dog in this country without rain at some point and a drying towel is lighter and absorbs more water than an ordinary one
+- Drying towel – Rarely can you walk your dog in this country without rain at some point and a bath towel for dogs is lighter and absorbs more water than an ordinary one

 - Poo bags – Always clean up after your dog even if you are in the middle of nowhere